 With transmission scatter, each message transmission occurs at some random time within a transmission window centered upon a nominal transmission time.
 The nominal transmission times, and therefore the transmission windows, are spaced by an exact and well-known transmission period.

 A reconstruct command requires that we specify one message streem for reconstruction by giving its channel number.
-We specify the period and scatter of the message stream as well.
+We specify the period message stream.
+The reconstruct routine deduces the transmission scatter from the period.
 The only units of time used by lwdaq_recorder are data-recorder clock ticks.
-So we must specify the period and scatter in units of clock ticks.
-We specify the scatter as the maximum displacement of the transmission time from the nominal tranmission time.
+So we must specify the period in units of clock ticks.

 Here is an example reconstruct command, applied to Recorder_hum.daq example image in Recorder_1.

-We see the reconstruction of channel 1 with period 64 ticks and transmission scatter 8 ticks.
-The fourth number in the command is the standing value, which we set to 30000.
+We see the reconstruction of channel 1 with period 64 ticks.
+The third number in the command is the standing value, which we set to 30000.
 The standing value of the channel is the value we want reconstruct to use if it determines that there is a missing message at the beginning of the image's message stream.
 In this case, reconstruct finds that there is a transmission window overlapping the beginning of the image's time interval.
-The center of this transmission window is −7 clock ticks before the beginning of the images's time interval, and therefore overlaps this time interval because the transmission scatter is 8 clock ticks.
+The center of this transmission window is −7 clock ticks before the beginning of the images's time interval, and therefore overlaps this time interval because the transmission scatter is ±8 clock ticks.
 The reconstructed message stream contains a message at time −7 with value equal to the standing value we specified.